wzeiher3/bookmarks-server/README.md

-# use contents of example.env and .env file
+# use contents of example.env for .env file